 Burning Calories During the Winter

 Staying healthy and active can be particularly challenging during the winter months.
-It’s oftentimes much easier to stay inside as the weather turns cold and we have less sunlight throughout the day.
+It is easy to wrap up in a blanket and stay on the couch when the weather turns cold and we have less sunlight throughout the day.

 Furthermore, the holiday season surrounds us with sweet treats and larger portions that are hard to turn down.
-It is no wonder a lot of us find ourselves with some unexpected weight by the time the snow melts in the spring.
-Luckily there are a few ways we can burn a few extra calories and jump start our winter fitness.
+It is no wonder a lot of us find ourselves with some incidental weight gain by the time the snow melts in the spring.
+Luckily there are a few ways we can burn a few extra calories to stay fit during the colder months.

 Join a Group Fitness Class